CV-ZMH/human-action-recognition/README.md

 # Simple Real Time Multi Person Action Recognition

 # News
+:boom: Added tensorrt conversion script for reid models.

+:boom: Added reid models which are trained on mars and market1501 datasets.

-:boom:  Added trained weights of [**siamesenet**](https://github.com/abhyantrika/nanonets_object_tracking/blob/master/siamese_net.py) and [**aligned reID**](https://github.com/huanghoujing/AlignedReID-Re-Production-Pytorch) networks and training script.
+:boom: Added trained weight of [**siamesenet**](https://github.com/abhyantrika/nanonets_object_tracking/blob/master/siamese_net.py) networks and training script for reid model.
 They are used in cosine metric learnings of deep sort pipeline.

 :boom: Added debug-tracker flag to `demo.py` script for visualizing tracker bboxes and keypoints bboxes.
 So, you can easily learn by visualizing how the tracker algorithm works.

-:boom: IoU matching step required for tracked bboxes ID and keypoints' bboxes index is directly replaced after the process of deepsort matching cascade.

-:boom: Fixed and cleaned for deepsort bbox input format as *xmin, ymin, xmax, ymax*.
+:boom: Fixed deepsort bbox input format as *xmin, ymin, xmax, ymax*.

 :boom: Added current frame details and config parameters in left side of the display.